Samuel Little's childhood house.

 The house is visible in this aerial photograph from 1969.

-We were unable to determine when the house was destroyed.
+We were unable to determine when the house was torn down.
 Aerial images show that it did not exist in 1996.
-According to property records, the lot is now a part of 3254 Elyria Avenue (the house on the right).
+Property records indicate that the lot is now a part of 3254 Elyria Avenue, which is the house on the right.

-This Google Street View image was taken in June of 2017.
+This Google Street View image was taken in June 2017.

 The driveway in the center led to an old wooden garage, which was torn down at some point between 2008 and 2013.

-The photograph on the right is from May of 1972.
-By that stage, Samuel Little had already murdered 2–5 women.
+The photograph on the right is from May 1972.
+By that stage, Little had already murdered 2–5 women.

-His last victim was reportedly killed in Phoenix, Arizona, in 1997.
+He reportedly killed his final victim in Tupelo, Mississippi, in August 2005.
 However, he was not apprehended until 2012, when the authorities arrested him at a homeless shelter in Kentucky on a narcotics charge.

 Following his arrest, a DNA match confirmed that he had killed three women in Los Angeles between 1987 and 1989.